aquaXterra/aquaxterra/NHD_calc_readme.md

 # Readme: Lake area and stream length from USGS NHD

 QDR 15 Aug 2018
-Last modified: 16 Aug 2018
+Last modified: 17 Aug 2018

-## Location of data
+## Location of input data

 The data were downloaded to `/mnt/research/aquaxterra/DATA/raw_data/NHD/usgs_nhd/`.
 In that directory, there is a subdirectory for each HUC4 with the naming format `NHD_H_xxxx_Shape` where `xxxx` is the 4 digit code.
 Each HUC4 has a shapefile called `NHDFlowline.shp` with stream line features and one called `NHDWaterbody.shp` with lake polygon features.
 Because of this, it is very easy to sum up the areas and lengths by HUC4 since they are already separated into different shape files, but more difficult to sum up HUC8 and HUC12 because you have to do an intersection each time and pull out only the lakes and streams that are inside of the HUC area.